 The Chord Hugo has definitely redefined the digital decoding for our generation of music lovers.
-In fact, at a recent interview of John Franks, CEO of Chord Electronics & Rob Watts', Lead Design Engineer, Rob took the time to explain and describe his creation of the decoding chip he utilized in the Chord Hugo.
+In fact, at a recent interview of John Franks, CEO of Chord Electronics and Rob Watts', Lead Design Engineer, Rob took the time to explain and describe his creation of the decoding chip he utilized in the Chord Hugo.

 It was really interesting and quite different than we expected.
 He described the design process in details and a few of the roadblocks he had to overcome internally and externally to finalize the product.
 Despite its tremendous success in the last 18 months, it can be hard to believe Mr. Watts' had anyone that prevented him from bringing this circuit design to market; however, as well all know, most pioneers and trailblazers hit a few roadblocks or detours along the way.